 Did you know that there isn’t just one type of dentist?
 There’s actually up to ten depending on how you consider the differences.
-Today we’re helping you understand the different types of dentists and what they specialize in.
+Today Wayzata Dental is helping explain the different types of dentists and what they specialize in.

 If you need a major oral surgery or oral health improvement, you might need to visit one of these dentists that are different from a general dentist.
 Let’s look at what some of these professionals do and what their titles are.

-A general dentist is the most generic of all the dentists.
+A general dentist is the most generic of all the types of dentists.
 It’s the dentist that you’ve seen most of your life.
-They provide routine dental exams, regular teeth cleanings, and occasionally simple procedures such as filling a tooth.
+Keep in mind, general dentists are typically not the ones cleaning your teeth during your visit.
+This is normally done by one of the dental hygienists.
+General dentists are the ones who come in after the hygienist has finished to provide routine dental exams and occasionally simple procedures such as filling a tooth.
 This type of dentistry is the most common.
-When you’re visiting your general dentist, and they’re not qualified for a certain procedure, they’ll refer you to one of these other types of dentists.
+When you’re visiting your general dentist, and they’re not qualified for a certain procedure, they’ll refer you to one of these other types of dentists (typically a dental specialist).

 Pedodontists or Pediatric Dentists

-This type of dentist will simple specialize in the dental care of children and youths.
-It’s not always necessary to seek out pediatric dentists, but if you’re looking for a more kid-focused and kid-friendly approach, this would be the dentist to go to.
+This type of dentist specializes in the dental care of children and youths.
+It’s not always necessary to seek out a pediatric dentist, but if you’re looking for a more kid-focused and kid-friendly approach, this would be the dentist to go to.

 If you’ve been to the dentist very much at all, you’ve probably visited the orthodontist to check up on your smile.
 The orthodontist is a dentist that specializes in teeth and jaw alignment.
-They’re the dentist that’s responsible for braces, retainers, and other similar devices that are used to make your teeth look perfectly straight.
+They’re the dentist that’s responsible for fixing misaligned teeth with braces, retainers, and other similar devices that will make your teeth look perfectly straight.

 You might see an orthodontist at a young age or when you’re older, depending primarily on whether or not your parents choose to have your teeth straightened as a child.
 Some parents choose to wait because kids aren’t as diligent about wearing their retainers and ensuring that their teeth stay aligned.

 If you have gum diseases or other similar problems, you’ll need to visit a periodontist.
-They’ll be able to provide required treatments for damaged tissue and any progressive gum diseases.
-Keep in mind that all general dentists are going to be able to help with the prevention of gum problems.
+These dental specialists are expects in gum health and will be able to provide required treatments for damaged tissue and any progressive gum diseases.
+Keep in mind that all general dentists are going to be able to help with the prevention of gum problems and maintain dental health.

-While the majority of a periodontist’s job is to treat gum disease, some of there job does include performing cosmetic skin grafting on gums.
+While the majority of a periodontist’s job is to treat gum disease, some of their job includes performing cosmetic skin grafting on gums.
 Many individuals feel that they have a “gummy” smile.
 This dentist can help with that.

 Sensitive teeth are the absolute worst thing to deal with.
 An endodontist is a type of dentist that deals specifically with issues troubling the nerve of the tooth.
-These dentists are qualified to provide root canals and other significant operations when the nerves of teeth are involved.
-They’ll be able to help you live with less pain in your mouth.
+These dental specialists are qualified to perform root canals and other significant operations when the nerves of teeth are involved.
+They’ll be able to help you live with a lot less pain in your mouth.

 Oral Pathologists or Oral Surgeons

 These surgeons are more like doctors in a lot of ways.
-They’re specifically qualified to perform treatments of oral diseases in teeth and your jaw.
-They’ve been trained to perform surgeries and may work closely with an ear, nose, and throat specialists (Ents) to perform any operations.
+They’re specifically qualified to perform treatments of oral diseases in your teeth and jaw.
+They’ve been specifically trained to perform dental surgery and may work closely with an ear, nose, and throat specialists (Ents) to perform any operations.

 The job of an oral surgeon is no small task.
 They often are tasked with very complex surgeries.
 Sometimes surgeries to remove cancer help with sleep apnea and different infections that can take place in the face.

-If for some reason, you need your teeth or jawbones repaired, this is the dentist that would help you.
+If for some reason, you need your teeth or jawbones repaired, this is the dental specialist that would help you.
 Prosthodontists primarily provide cosmetic dentistry or treatments to improve the appearance of teeth.
-Think of things like teeth, whitening, veneers, dentures, crowns, and bridges.
-Some of the work that they do might be more invasive such as replacing teeth that are missing from your mouth.
+Think of things like dental implants, whitening, veneers, dentures, crowns, and bridges.
+Some of the work that they do might be more invasive such as replacing missing teeth.

 If you’ve ever heard of a smile makeover or seen a picture of someone that has had it done, then you’d be looking at the work of a prosthodontist.
-They work hard to make sure that their clients smile look perfectly.
+These dental specialists work hard to make sure that their clients smile look perfect.